mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/layers_menu.rst

             Convert a layer to a filter mask.
 The image will be converted to grayscale first, and these grayscale values are used to drive the filter effect area.
         Selection Mask
             Convert a layer to a selection mask.
 The image will be converted to grayscale first, and these grayscale values are used to drive the selected area.
+        File Layer
+            Convert the selected layer in to a file layer.
+This will open a dialog box, which will ask the user for a location to save the layer as file layer and reference it in place of the original layer.
+This feature cannot be used if the selected layer is either a clone layer or a file layer.
         Convert Group to Animated Layer
             This takes the images in the group layer and makes them into frames of an animated layer.
         Convert Layer Color Space